timescale/docs/use-timescale/distributed-hypertables/triggers.md

 # Use triggers on distributed hypertables

-Triggers on distributed hypertables work in much the same way as triggers on regular hypertables.
-They have the same limitations.
+Triggers on distributed hypertables work in much the same way as triggers on standard hypertables, and have the same limitations.
 But there are some differences due to the data being distributed across multiple nodes:

 *   Row-level triggers fire on the data node where the row is inserted.
 The